tomster/collective.hostout/collective/hostout/README.txt

 python-version
   The version of python to install during bootstrapping.
 Defaults to version used in the local buildout.
-(UNIMPLIMENTED)